Generating Benchmarks for Factuality Evaluation of Language Models: Discussion

 \section{Discussion}

-This paper introduced \method, a new approach for quantitatively evaluating LM factuality. \method creates an evaluation benchmark from a given corpus, consisting of contextualized, factual statements from the corpus along with non-factual variations.
-The LM's \method score describes its tendency to assign greater likelihood to the original fact than to any of the non-factual alternatives.
-By directly comparing the LM likelihood of factual claims with their non-factual variants, \method correlates with the LM's propensity to generate factual information.
+This paper introduces \method, a novel way to evaluate LMs' factuality. \method creates an evaluation benchmark from a corpus, consisting of factual statements and non-factual variations.
+By comparing the LM's likelihood of factual claims with non-factual variants, \method score captures the LM's propensity to generate factual information.

-While the approach of generating text and checking for its factuality \cite{lee2022factuality,min2023factscore} evaluates a model's likeliest behavior, our approach is oriented towards assessing a model's factual grasp of a broader set of facts regardless of their respective likelihoods.
-We see these two approaches as complementary; together, they can be used to yield a more holistic assessment of LM factuality.
+Metrics for measuring factual knowledge over a given corpus are lacking.
+Prior works used perplexity, which may be affected by factors other than factual knowledge and does not contrast facts with false statements. \method focuses the language modeling task on factuality by taking a contrastive approach.
+Our experiments show that \method ranks models differently than perplexity and is more aligned with factuality in open-ended generation.
+These findings highlight the importance of negative examples for evaluating factuality.
+Moreover, they indicate that incorporating negative examples into training sets might also help optimizing models to be more factual.
+We leave investigation of training with FACTOR style data to future work.

-These two methods also differ in terms of costs.
-The expensive step in \method evaluation is the automatic benchmark creation pipeline for a given corpus, described in \S\ref{sec:3.2}.
-Once a \method benchmark is created, it is very cheap to evaluate different LMs (or different retrieval augmentation methods, etc) on it.
-On the other hand, methods that directly evaluate LM generated text must reapply their automatic fact verification pipeline for every generation of every evaluated LM, so they incur a constant high cost for every evaluation. \method allows for a controlled uniform examination of facts within a corpus.
-Overall, this paper establishes \method as an scalable and effective approach for assessing an LM's propensity for generating factual text.
+Our work joins recent studies on factuality evaluation in a text-generation setting, which proposed to evaluate models by fact-checking the model's generations \cite{lee2022factuality,min2023factscore}.
+As \method focuses on evaluation over a controlled set of facts, we see these two approaches as complementary; together, they yield a more holistic assessment of LM factuality.